ElesCloud/ESCDocuments/Training_PhaseFour.md

 Trainers will be compensated for their efforts to bring new members into the group.
 The rate is 75 credits per phase completed.
 - A fully completed standard training course from intake to exit processing is 300 credits.
 - Trainers who completed the expedited process are eligible for 225 credits.
-- Partial training is paid per hpase.
+- Partial training is paid per phase.
 - If you cannot pay yourself, ask to be paid.

 **PHASE FOUR COMPLETE.**